ericpartika/GlobalPathInvariance/README.md

 This file is a scratch work space for visualizing everything.
 If you run it it will produce two figures.
 Figure 1 shows the vehicle position, unsafe set, and target set.
 Figure 2 shows the target set with vectors representing x(3) or θ, the orientation of the vehicle.

+## purepusuit.m

+This is a control algortihm for following predefined paths.
+It has be tested on sine waves and S-curves with constant speed.
+Code is still a little messy but it is able to track trajectories quite well.